CITIZENSIXTYNINE/neonette/README.md

 ### about

-This is Neonette, an incredibly purple, but lightweight-ish stylesheet based on [Nanom's style.css](https://nanom.neocities.org) (from mid-2021).
+This is Neonette, an incredibly purple, but lightweight stylesheet based on [Nanom's style.css](https://nanom.neocities.org) (from mid-2021).
 Made to be easy to use, modern and nice to look at, Neonette is perfect for making heavy text-based sites or just simple "homepage" sites like [mine](https://obama.solutions/~nicoleaoki)!

 As mentioned before, Neonette is a fork of sorts of Nanom's style.css (well, index.css), with some addons sprinked in, for example, Neonette includes part of [SPCSS](https://github.com/susam/spcss) for images (w/ captions), codeblocks, quotes and tables.
 With this, Neonette is able to function as a complete "lightweight" stylesheet for all purposes, from making a template for your SSG, to making a full fledged website.
 Neonette has you covered for all of that stuff, and even if it doesn't feel free to [file an issue](https://github.com/nicoleaoki/neonette) and suggest features!